Hospice Care: How To Use The Palliative Performance Scale

 4. PPS may be used for several purposes.
 First, it is an excellent communication tool for quickly describing a patient’s current functional level.
 Second, it may have value in criteria for workload assessment or other measurements and comparisons.
 Finally, it appears to have prognostic value.

-Definition of Terms for Palliative Performance Scale
+Definition of Terms for Palliative Performance Scale in Hospice Care

 As noted below, some of the terms have similar meanings with the differences being more readily apparent as one reads horizontally across each row to find an overall “best fit” using all five columns.